djgrant/pg-xcopy/README.md

     "tables": {
         # Apply transformations to all tables in the 'events' schema
         "*": {
-            "select": {
+            "transform": {
-                # Copy all columns from each source table
-                "*": True,
                 # Shift timestamp columns if they exist in a table.
+                # Other columns will be copied as-is.
                 "created_at": "created_at + (CURRENT_DATE - DATE '2023-06-01')",
                 "updated_at": "updated_at + (CURRENT_DATE - DATE '2023-06-01')"
             }